AdguardTeam/tsurlfilter/packages/agtree/src/compatibility-tables/README.md

 Currently, the following categories are supported.
 Each category has its own compatibility table:

+- Rule modifiers
-- Modifiers
+- Redirect resources
-- Scriptlets
+- Scriptlet resources :construction:
-- (Extended) CSS selectors
+- (Extended) CSS pseudo-classes :construction:

 Please note that certain things, such as syntax or rule categories, cannot be handled by the compatibility table.
 This is simply because they rarely change, and would also require a high level of abstraction, so it is much easier